CBoettcher16590/the-platform/webapp/README.md

+WEB APP

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: An web based application called the Platform.
+This space is where authors and freelance authors can post what they have written.
+As a member you can subscribe to the site and read the articles.

 ### `npm start`